Skip to main content

 info

-• Defining how candidate summaries or long lists should be structured.
+• Defining how long lists or summaries should be structured

-Example Prompt: Creating a preferred format for candidate summaries
+Example prompt: Set a preferred format for candidate summaries

 tip